maladi17/kartego/README.md

 Pay attention that given the vals from=x, to=y in the conf file, it will change bytes x to y (with y).
 So if you want to change until byte 3, give it the val of 3 in the to field (in case of big edian).
 The size field is the number of bytes in packets.

 - [x] added support in threads in the user is willing to (basicly in cases which one packet has to be sent infinate times and stuck the other packets).
+- [x] added some examples of pcap for your use.

 ## Authors